Cardiopulmonary bypass

-Cardiopulmonary bypass (CPB) or heart-lung machine, also called the pump or CPB pump, is a machine that temporarily takes over the function of the heart and lungs during open-heart surgery by maintaining the circulation of blood and oxygen throughout the body.
+Cardiopulmonary bypass (CPB) or heart-lung machine, also called the pump or CPB pump, is a machine, operated by a cardiac perfusionist, that temporarily takes over the function of the heart and lungs during open-heart surgery by maintaining the circulation of blood and oxygen throughout the body.
 As such it is an extracorporeal device.

-CPB is operated by a perfusionist.
 The machine mechanically circulates and oxygenates blood throughout the patient's body while bypassing the heart and lungs allowing the surgeon to work in a bloodless surgical field.

 Uses

 Illustration of one typical way that a heart-lung machine may be connected to the veins and arteries near the heart.
 The three implements on the left represent (from top to bottom) the pump, the oxygenator, and the reservoir.

 CPB is commonly used in operations or surgical procedures involving the heart.
 The technique allows the surgical team to oxygenate and circulate the patient's blood, thus allowing the surgeon to operate safely on the heart.
 In many operations, such as coronary artery bypass grafting (CABG), the heart is arrested, due to the degree of the difficulty of operating on a beating heart.

-Operations requiring the opening of the chambers of the heart, for example mitral valve repair or replacement, requires the use of CPB.
+Operations requiring the opening of the chambers of the heart, for example mitral valve repair or replacement, require the use of CPB.
 This is to avoid engulfing air systemically, and to provide a bloodless field to increase visibility for the surgeon.
-The machine pumps the blood and, using an oxygenator, allows red blood cells to pick up oxygen, as well as allowing carbon dioxide levels to decrease.
+The machine pumps the blood by using an oxygenator, allowing red blood cells to pick up oxygen, as well as allowing carbon dioxide levels to decrease.
 This mimics the function of the heart and the lungs, respectively.